 It may be surprising to hear, but landlords and property owners have a duty to protect their tenants and visitors from foreseeable crimes by using reasonable security measures.
 Reasonable security measures may include such things as lighting dark stairways and parking lots, and providing secure locks on apartment doors and windows.
 If landlords do not take these steps, they and their insurance companies may be held liable for a victim’s injuries, emotional damage, property damage, and other losses under a legal concept known as negligent security.

-Massachusetts apartment complex owners have legally defined rules and responsibilities, so there is no excuse for a property to remain in disrepair or to present unsafe living conditions for a resident or guest.
+Burlington apartment complex owners have legally defined rules and responsibilities, so there is no excuse for a property to remain in disrepair or to present unsafe living conditions for a resident or guest.
 However, challenges do arise when a tenant or guest is injured due to the negligence of a property owner.

 A Complex Process Requires a Competent Premises Liability Lawyer